Use Case

 Tracelight builds analysis directly in your spreadsheet from a plain-English description.
 It does not use your workbook as a scratchpad — all computation happens in the background and output is only written once Tracelight is confident in the result.

-Automating with workflows
+Automating with skills

 Applying a style guide